 Financial Aid 101

-Don’t let the cost keep you from applying to the school of your dreams.
+While the cost of college can be high, you may qualify for financial aid that can help you attend the school of your dreams.
 Even if some schools seem too pricy for your budget, it doesn’t mean that you can’t afford them.
-Most colleges and universities determine their financial aid packages based on the size of their endowment, a family’s financial need, and how much the school wants a particular student.
+Most colleges and universities offer financial aid packages that can help deserving students afford a degree, regardless of their financial situation.

-After you complete the FAFSA, make sure to fill out the College Scholarship Service Profile, created by the College Board, and used mostly by private colleges.
-The CSS/Financial Aid Profile allows you to apply for nonfederal financial aid from almost 400 colleges and scholarship programs.
+After you complete the FAFSA, make sure to fill out the College Scholarship Service Profile, or CSS, created by the College Board.
+The CSS allows you to apply for non-federal financial aid from almost 400 colleges and scholarship programs.
 This profile is more detailed than the FAFSA and asks about income and liabilities, including family assets, veterans’ benefits, and child support payments.
-It also provides a blank form for students to explain any special financial circumstances that could affect a family’s expected tuition contribution.
+It also provides a blank form for students to explain any unusual financial circumstances that could affect a family’s expected tuition contribution.